UA-29526872-1

 Drawer 3

-Again, if you want to build a double stack drawer unit check HERE my full tutorial.
+Again, if you want to build a double-stack drawer unit, check HERE my full tutorial.

 Drawer 4

 This final drawer was the last one I organized.
-I'm loving how easy is to find things in here now.
-Kitchen towels, gloves, trivets, pot holders and even the apron, they all fit in here!
+I love how easy it is to find things here now.
+Kitchen towels, gloves, trivets, pot holders, and aprons all fit here!

-So, after all this organization, I like to share with you the following FIVE EASY STEPS TO ORGANIZE DRAWERS USING DIVIDERS:
+So, after all this organization, I would like to share with you the following FIVE EASY STEPS TO ORGANIZE DRAWERS USING DIVIDERS:

 1. Use wood to build the dividers.

-If you're a woodworker, you might have lots of scrap pieces of wood you want to use and that's fine.
-However, most of the time I prefer to buy strips of wood to create these dividers.
+If you're a woodworker, you might have lots of scrap pieces of wood you want to use, and that's fine.
+However, most of the time, I prefer to buy strips of wood to create these dividers.

-These boards are all 48 inch long.
-They come in different thickness: ¼", ½", ¾", and different kind of wood: Pine, poplar, oak.
+These boards are all 48 inches long.
+They come in different thicknesses: ¼", ½," ¾," and other kinds of wood: Pine, poplar, and oak.

-For the upper section of double drawers, I always use ½" x 2" x 4' (remember that 2" is in reality 1½").
+For the upper section of double drawers, I always use ½" x 2" x 4' (remember that 2" is, in reality, 1½").

 2. Empty the drawer and organize its contents